zunigamatias/inter_process_communication/README.md

 ---

 # ⚙️ Build & Run Instructions
-## To run the program, type this om the root of the repository:
+## To run the program, type this in the root of the repository:
 ```
+chmod +x run.sh
 ./run.sh
 ```
+- ### After that open `localhost:8000` in your browser

 ## 🧪 Tests